-I am currently a second year PhD candidate at CREST (Ecole Polytechnique - ENSAE) supervised by Prof. Roland Rathelot and Prof. Arne Uhlendorff.
+I am currently a second year PhD candidate at CREST (Ecole Polytechnique, ENSAE) supervised by Prof. Roland Rathelot and Prof. Arne Uhlendorff.
+I am also a research affiliate at IPP

 My research focuses on labor economics, econometrics and policy evaluation.
 I also study research questions in international trade.

-I am also the director, founder and editor in chief of Oeconomicus, an online journal that promotes the results of economic research, makes it accessible to public debate, and brings together actors of the academic community to enhance the understanding of research in economics as well as their research.
+I am also the director, founder and editor in chief of Oeconomicus, an online journal that promotes the results of economic research, makes it accessible to public debate, and brings together actors of the academic community and institutions to enhance the understanding of (research in) economics.

 Contact me by mail pierre.rousseaux@ensae.fr/pierre.rousseaux@polytechnique.edu